 The Library of Congress' American Memories site includes a series of "historical collections for the National Digital Library."
 Find out more about early photography like Daguerreotypes and photos from the Civil War.

-The University of California, Riverside and California Museum of Photography's site includes historical photographs of Ellis Island, NY in GIF format.
+The National Park Service site includes historical photographs of Ellis Island, NY in JPG format.

 The Valley of the Shadow project from the Institute for Advanced Technology in the Humanities at the University of Virginia in Charlottesville; this is a fascinating look into the lives of two communities during the time of the American Civil War - Franklin County, Pennsylvania and Augusta County, Virginia.

 Switchboard, a free white- and yellow-pages directory of the USA